MehdiHellall/community-forecasting-yelp/README.md

-# Community Forecasting with Yelp Data
+# Community Attention Forecasting with Yelp Dataset

-Forecast short-term shifts in local business attention using Yelp review history, reviewer-network exposure, business category signals, and lightweight review-language features.
+Forecast short-term shifts in business attention using Yelp Dataset's review history, reviewer-network exposure, business category signals, and review-language features.

 This started as a data-science capstone.
-It has been reworked into a cleaner MLE/SWE portfolio repo: reusable Python modules, CLI checks, synthetic tests, CI, leakage guardrails, and documented reproducibility limits.
+It has been reworked into a cleaner MLE/SWE repo: reusable Python modules, CLI checks, synthetic tests, CI, leakage guardrails, and limits.

-## Project Pitch
+## Problem

 **Question:** can we predict which New Orleans businesses will receive unusually high review activity next month?